Particle-Network/particle-unity/README.md

 4. Click `Login` button, in test mode, api will return a user info.

 5. Click other button to test, you can see all logs in Console.

+In scene: Window_AuthDemo

+1. Download and open in Unity Editor.

+2. Click `Particle Init` button to initialize the SDK

+3. Click `Login` to login in web view.

 ### 📲 Export to Real Phone to test.